gmacario/easy-jenkins/README.md

 The behavior of the `runme.sh` script may be customized through some environment variables - please refer to the comments inside the script for details.

-You may also use the following command
+You will also be reminded to use the following command

 ```
-$ docker-machine ls
+INFO: Run the following command to configure your shell:
-$ eval $(docker-machine env easy-jenkins)
+INFO: eval $(docker-machine env mv-linux-powerhorse)
 ```

-to setup the environment variables so that `docker-compose` and `docker` will interact with the created VM.
+in order to setup the environment variables so that `docker-compose` and `docker` will interact with the correct Docker engine.

 ### License